jar398/listtools/doc/eol.md

 'page id' mapping to a file full of records to generate a file with one record per page, giving the parent of each taxon.

+This looks up the EOL 'node ids' in a dynamic hierarchy file to obtain the corresponding 'page ids'.
+A draft DH will contain many taxa that didn't have page ids at the time the draft was produced, but page ids are assigned when the draft is 'harvested' and can be found by looking at the database.  that is what this tool does, I believe.

 The resulting taxon list can be subjected to `delta` and `scatter` to incrementally update an in-database hierarchy, etc.